 - Bars and Nightclubs

 Of course, the above list is not exhaustive.
-But hopefully, it will give some idea and allow you to plan beforehand whether you should carry your SAK in the pocket.
+But hopefully, it will give some idea and allow you to plan beforehand whether you should carry your SAK in your pocket.
 If there is a chance that you will be searched at the entrance, then there is also a chance that a Swiss Army Knife will not be allowed to be carried along.

-Intent of using a Swiss Army Knife
+The intent of using a Swiss Army Knife that is Illegal

 The intent of the person carrying the knife can also make a perfectly legal Swiss Army Knife illegal in the eyes of law.
 For example, even a small SAK well within the guidelines of the law may be considered illegal if it is used in a dangerous way to threaten someone, or worse, to commit a crime.